amandaghassaei/msh-parser/README.md

   ...
 ]
 ```
-- `edges` (tet-meshes only for now) is a Uint32Array containing all pairs of edges in the mesh.
-Node indices are in the form: `[e01, e02, e11, e12, ...]`.  `edges` is calculated when queried and then cached.
+- `edgeIndices` (tet-meshes only for now) is a Uint32Array containing all pairs of edgeIndices in the mesh.
+Node indices are in the form: `[e01, e02, e11, e12, ...]`.  `edgeIndices` is calculated when queried and then cached.
-- `exteriorEdges` (tet-meshes only for now) is a Uint32Array containing all pairs of exterior edges in the mesh.
-Node indices are in the form: `[e01, e02, e11, e12, ...]`.  `exteriorEdges` is calculated when queried and then cached.
+- `exteriorEdgeIndices` (tet-meshes only for now) is a Uint32Array containing all pairs of exterior edgeIndices in the mesh.
+Node indices are in the form: `[e01, e02, e11, e12, ...]`.  `exteriorEdgeIndices` is calculated when queried and then cached.
-- `exteriorFaces` (tet-meshes only for now) is a 2 dimensional array of node indices corresponding to the exterior faces of the mesh.
+- `exteriorFaceIndices` (tet-meshes only for now) is a 2 dimensional array of node indices corresponding to the exterior faces of the mesh.
 For a tetrahedral mesh, all exterior faces will be triangles, but face shape may vary for other types of meshes.
 Triangular exterior faces have CC winding order.  `exteriorFacesArray` has the following structure:
 ```js
 [
   [f0a, f0b, f0c], // Face 0